Skip to content

 • Already-running terminals are not captured.

-• Full local logs are saved for review.
+• Full logs are saved locally.

 Extension settings